 - Time saving tip: If you don’t care about super smooth soup, I recommend using white potatoes.
 You can keep the skin on, since it’s thinner, so you won’t have to worry about peeling them.
 Just give them a good wash with a scrubbing brush.

 - Don’t skimp on the salt!
 Potatoes are bland and need a lot of it.
 I didn’t include the exact amount since it will vary depending on the broth and butter you use, so you’ll have to taste and adjust according to your preference.
 But if you think it’s a bit bland, chances are, you just need to add some salt.

 - To wash the leeks, trim the dark green parts off.
 Then, halve them lengthwise and slice them into 1/4″ pieces.
 Place all the cut leeks into a large container and cover with cold water.
 Use your hands to separate the leeks out as much as possible.
 Then, use a slotted spoon to lift them out of the water and transfer them to a colander (the dirt will sink to the bottom of the container).
 Give them one final rinse in the colander and you’re good to go!

-- Did your eyes just pop out of your head at all the butter?
-No worries, you can make a lighter version by using 4 tablespoons, or even 2 tablespoons, of butter if you want.
+- A note on the butter: While I recommend using butter with abandon here, you can make a lighter version by using 4 tablespoons, or even 2 tablespoons, of butter if you want.
 If you do this, I recommend adding some half and half or whole milk at the end to make it a little richer and creamier.

-- To make this dairy free/whole30/paleo compliant, just use ghee instead of butter.
+- To make this dairy free, just use ghee instead of butter.

 - To make this vegetarian, make sure to use vegetable stock instead of chicken.